ottenwbe/bosh-install/README.md

 #### Provisioners ####

+For now, we ignored the fact that no software components like the bosh cli are installed on the instances.
-Provisioners allow us to install software during the creation of instances.
+Terraform's provisioners allow you to execute simple commands or configuration management tools during the creation of instances and therefore fix this problem.
+Before I detail how software can be installed with a shell script, denoted ```install.sh``` in the example, let's focus on how you can use the provisioners.
-For the jumpbox you should therefore first copy required files (a ssh key and a ```install.sh``` script) to the instance.
+For the jumpbox you should first copy required files (a ssh key and the ```install.sh``` script) to the instance with a file provisioner.
-Then you execute the ```install.sh``` script remotely, which in fact will launch the bosh-director.
+Then you should execute a script remotely with the remote-exec provisioner to launch the bosh-director.
+Observe that you can use terraform variables or interpolated values when calling the script with input parameters.

 ```hcl-terraform
   /** copy the bosh key to the jumpbox */